 LGBT Ireland is a national organisation underpinned by localised knowledge and responses.
 Together with our network members, we provide support, training, and advocacy which aims to improve the lives of LGBT+ people across Ireland.

-To find helplines and local support groups check out their page on www.lgbt.ie
+For other information and local support groups check out www.lgbt.ie

 AMACH!
 LGBT Galway represent and advocate on behalf of the LGBT+ community in Galway city and county.

 We hold support groups, drop-ins and activities where you can meet new friends,